Nursing (ADN)/Nursing Transition (LVN to ADN)

 Mission, Philosophy, Conceptual Framework, and Learning Outcomes

 ACC ADN Mission

-The Alvin Community College Associate Degree Nursing Program serves the community by providing innovative nursing education and by preparing quality registered nurse candidates that demonstrate clinical reasoning, ethical discernment, and professional accountability.
+The Alvin Community College Associate Degree Nursing Program serves its students and community by providing innovative and inclusive nursing education and by preparing quality registered nurse candidates that demonstrate clinical reasoning, ethical discernment, and professional accountability to diverse populations.

 Our philosophy and mission link to our parent institution.
 We provide quality education and a vital resource to our growing community.
 Nursing graduates will function within the roles of: member of the profession; provider of patient-centered care; patient safety advocate; and, member of the healthcare team compliant with the essential competencies.

 We believe that nursing promotes wellness, facilitates restoration of health, and assists the individual or family in coping with disability or death.
 We believe that patients and their families are those seeking healthcare services or health information throughout the lifespan.

 We believe nursing utilizes the applied science and principles of the humanities, biological, and social sciences to provide caring relationships to patients.
 Nurses work autonomously as well as collaboratively.
 Nurses focus on patient safety and the quality of care provided.